apollographql/apollo/docs/source/references/engine-proxy.md

 <!-- * Verify APQ is working properly using the [verification procedure] (// TODO(dman): get link to new article). -->
 <!-- * Read [how it works] (// TODO(dman): get link to new article) for additional details. -->

-If everything is set up correctly, you should see your client sending hashes insteady of query strings over the network, but receiving data as if it had sent a normal query.
+If everything is set up correctly, you should see your client sending hashes instead of query strings over the network, but receiving data as if it had sent a normal query.

 ### Caching